Aaron98990/ways-of-the-game/goals.md

 >
 > - Law 13.1 - Types of free kick

-> It is an offence if a player:
+> It is an offense if a player:
 >
 > - scores in the opponents’ goal:
 >